xythobuz/xythobuz.github.io/input/projects/3d-printing/ctc-i3.md

 For the extruder motor, I used a NEMA17 with only half the usual height to increase clearance to the top frame brace, which is described below.

-My modified design files [can be found on my Gitea server](https://git.xythobuz.de/thomas/3d-print-designs/src/branch/master/i3-e3d-v6-direct-extruder).
+My modified design files [can be found in my Git repo](https://codeberg.org/xythobuz/3d-print-designs/src/branch/master/i3-e3d-v6-direct-extruder).

 <!--%
 lightgallery([